 Over the last 10 years our inventory has evolved and we now sell more than 100 different cultivars and most of them are rare or hard to find at local retail nurseries and garden centers.
 My niche’ is growing rare and unusual JMs, thanks to Talon.

 My husband and I have reached the golden age of 65 and we want to work less and play more – so I am reducing my inventory to a manageable level and we will limit the number of maples to be shipped each week.
 I am the nursery manager and operator.
 We now have 3 greenhouses and a 240 sf shade area.
-We have no employees, but I do hire a helper about 1 day a month to help with big projects.
+We have no employees, but I do hire a helper about 1 day a month to help with big projects, like putting the shade cloth on the green houses and outside shade structrure

 How I became ‘The Maple Lady’.
 My name is Samantha, but I prefer Sam.
 It seemed to be a problem leaving a message for someone from Sam – which the customer at the other end presumed was short for Samuel.
 When they called back they seemed confused that I was a woman.
 So I would refer to myself as Lady Sam when leaving a message to call back and that became Sam – The Maple Lady.

 Our Japanese Maples are relatively inexpensive compared to other websites.
-And we do not ship bare root – we ship all our maples in the containers they were growing in.
-This costs a little more to ship, but with the root ball intact transplant shock is reduced and the maple gets established sooner.
+And we do not ship bare root – we ship all our maples in the containers they are growing in.
+It costs a little more to ship, but with the root ball intact transplant shock is reduced and the maple gets established sooner.

 My maples are my babies.
-I get the grafted babies from Talon and then grow them to 1, 2, and 3 gallon size.
+I buy grafted babies from Talon and then grow them to 1, 2, and 3 gallon size.
 I stake, prune and shape each maple from the time I get them until they are sold and adopted by a new family.
+I do not have larger maples because of shipping limitations.
+When a maple grows to big I sell them at local plant sales.

 I found my ‘Passion’ – Japanese Maples provide beauty 6 months a year with ever changing leaf color and I love the people who love Japanese Maples.